 - 21. Defendant Adam D. Kinzinger is a Republican member of the U.S. House of Representatives and member of the Select Committee to Investigate the January 6th Attack on the United States Capitol. - 22.
-Defendant Select Committee to Investigate the January 6th Attack on the United States Capitol is a select committee created by House Resolution 503 passed by the U.S. House of Representatives on June 30, 2021.
+Defendant Select Committee to Investigate the January 6th Attack on the United States Capitol is a select committee created by House Resolution 503 ("H. Res.
+503") passed by the U.S. House of Representatives on June 30, 2021. - 23.
+Defendant Salesforce is a key data and digital communications vendor to the RNC and the target of the Salesforce Subpoena.
+Salesforce is added as a party to ensure effective relief.